Panellinios B.C.: After the "Golden Five" era

-The team stayed in the top Greek basketball division for 23 straight years, starting in 1963, when the league was re-formed into a new format.
+The team stayed in the top tier Greek basketball division for 23 consecutive seasons, starting in 1963, when the league was re-formed into a new format.
 The club finished third in the top Greek League in both 1970 and 1978.
 During this era, it was the legendary Greek player Vassilis Goumas, that was the leader of the team.
 In the 1970–71 season, Panellinios player Paraskevas Tsantalis, scored 73 points in a Greek Basket league game against Panionios.

 The club also finished as the runner-up in the Greek Cup in 1987.
-Panellinios also participated in the European 2nd-tier level FIBA European Cup Winners' Cup (Saporta Cup), and in the European 3rd-tier level FIBA Korać Cup competition, several times during the 1970s and 1980s.
+Panellinios also participated in the European 2nd-tier level FIBA European Cup Winners' Cup (Saporta Cup), and in the European 3rd tier level FIBA Korać Cup competition, several times during the 1970s and 1980s.

 Rise and return to First Greek Division

 The club struggled in the 1990s, and was mired in the third and fourth divisions of the Greek lower leagues.
 New management came to the organization in 1999, when Minos Kyriakou took over the club, and the club would eventually again begin to establish itself as a strong presence in Greek basketball.
 In 2004, Panellinios returned to the top-level Greek League, after earning a league promotion, led by Marijan Kraljević and the Soulis brothers.

 In 2006, the team advanced to the playoff round of the Greek League, led by Dimitrios Tsaldaris, Damir Mulaomerović and Ruben Boumtje-Boumtje, and finished 6th in the league, after losing in the playoffs to Aris.
 In 2007, the club finished in 5th place in the league, with players such as Mamadou N'Diaye, Michalis Pelekanos, Gary Trent, and Anthony Goldwire.
-The team lost to Panionios in the playoffs, but in finishing 5th in the Greek League, qualified for the new European 2nd-tier level EuroCup competition, for the first time in club history.
+The team lost to Panionios in the playoffs, but in finishing 5th in the Greek League, qualified for the new European 2nd tier level EuroCup competition, for the first time in club history.

 In 2010, the club moved from Athens, where it had been based for 81 years, to the city of Lamia.
 In March 2010, Minos Kyriakou, withdrew from the club's ownership position.
 In 2011, the club moved back to Athens.